jandurovec/synacor-challenge/README.md

 ## Code 2: Boot
 After implementing the first three instructions (0, 19, 21) as mentioned in the architecture spec, the VM yields the second code.

+## Code 3: Self-test
+After implementing the remaining instructions the VM passes the self-test and yields the third code.